• Skip to primary navigation

 I like to wear a hat to keep the sun directly off my face and keep ice water nearby to stay hydrated and to cool my body.
 If you find that you've gotten a sunburn you can use an all natural aloe vera product and cool water to treat the redness, itching and irritation.
 Here are a few of my favorite options:

-• Countersun Mineral Sunscreen Lotion SPF 30
+• Native Mineral Face Lotion Unscented SPF 30

 • Aromatica 95% Organic Aloe Vera Gel